 This press release contains inside information within the meaning of Article 7(1) of the EU Market Abuse Regulation.
 This press release was distributed at 07:00 am CET on July 26, 2021.

 Use of non-IFRS information

 In presenting and discussing the Philips Group’s financial position, operating results and cash flows, management uses certain non-IFRS financial measures.
 These non-IFRS financial measures should not be viewed in isolation as alternatives to the equivalent IFRS measure and should be used in conjunction with the most directly comparable IFRS measures.
 Non-IFRS financial measures do not have standardized meaning under IFRS and therefore may not be comparable to similar measures presented by other issuers.
 A reconciliation of these non-IFRS measures to the most directly comparable IFRS measures is contained in this document.
 Further information on non-IFRS measures can be found in the Annual Report 2020.

 Use of fair value information

 All amounts are in millions of euros unless otherwise stated.
 Due to rounding, amounts may not add up precisely to totals provided.
 All reported data is unaudited.
-Financial reporting is in accordance with the significant accounting policies as stated in the Annual Report 2019.
-Certain comparative-period amounts have been reclassified to conform to the current-year presentation.
+Financial reporting is in accordance with the accounting policies as stated in the Annual Report 2020.